rahidelvi/blog/_posts/2019-09-12-when-tomorrow-arrives-shrug-emoji.markdown

 Life is stunning.

 I learned today that God _wants to blow our minds_.
-A brother was saying.
+A brother [was saying](https://youtu.be/LP3eNNLOs-M?t=1102).

 I'm paraphrasing...

 > - Hydrogen is flammable
-> - Oxygen if introduced to a "lit" hydrogen would make the fire worse
+> - Oxygen if introduced to "lit" hydrogen will actually make the fire worse
 > - And water 🌦💧☔, is exactly that

 `Al'hamdulilah`: _the sum of all praises belongs with **the** God_.
 Plus lots more.